Tyrese Maxey scores 21 points, No. 9 Kentucky routs Lamar

 Kentucky opened and closed the first half in impressive fashion.
 The Wildcats raced to a 15-0 lead and closed with a 22-2 run.
 The scoring spree came after the Cardinals tied it 19 with 8:52 remaining.

+“We played better today,” Calipari said. “(We did) a lot of good stuff today.
+A lot of good stuff.
+Of the teams we’ve played, other than Michigan State, this team was as good as any of them, if not better than most of them or all of them.
+We played better.”

 Maxey sparked the decisive spree with four 3-pointers and led the Wildcats with 12 points in the half.
 Lamar managed just one field goal in the final 8 minutes.
+Calipari said Maxey’s treys “stretched the game out.”

+“Like, those baskets (were) like bang, bang, bang,” Calipari said.
+“He knows, if it’s in transition, he can take it.
+Like, if we throw it ahead and he’s open in transition, don’t drive it, just shoot that ball.”

 Avery Sullivan added 11 for the Cardinals, and followed with 11 and T.J.
 Atwood added 10.